bhanikki28/IGD/JavaSamples/README.md

     Used in tandem with streams api to map the element ( do transformation ) operation Refer to MapDemo class

+## FlatMap
+    Used to flatten the 2D list to single dimensional list and do mapping operation Refer to FlatMapDemo class

 ## Method Reference